ahll19/ahll19.github.io/docs/_posts/2025-04-13-migrating_apps.md

 >My dad had an old Acer Aspire XC-886 desktop lying around with a 9th-gen i3 CPU, which I ended up using for the server.
 I bought two 1TB SSDs and installed Ubuntu Server 22.04 on the desktop.
 I used [mdadm](https://linux.die.net/man/8/mdadm) to create a RAID 1 array over the two SSDs for redundancy. <br> <br> I installed [Nextcloud](https://nextcloud.com/) to back up all of the videos and photos from the hard drive.
 I chose Nextcloud because it did what I needed (and more), seemed easy to install, and offered Office-like capabilities I thought I might use later.
 Eventually, I bought a domain, got a static IP from my ISP, and made the service available to my family. <br> <br>As time went on, I wanted to run more software on the Acer server.
 I tried running [Pi-hole](https://pi-hole.net/) (but DNS is a pain, so I ditched that) and ended up running [Home Assistant](https://www.home-assistant.io/) instead.
 [This](smarthome_saga_part_1) is my latest post on that journey at the time of writing. <br> <br> So that was my setup before building the new server: an old Acer desktop running Home Assistant and Nextcloud, with ports forwarded for remote access.

+I wanted to have everything "under one roof", more or less.
+While I am ok running extra infrastructure, such as a proxy manager or geofencing, on other hardware, I wanted all of my services running on one server, preferably using the same technology (namely Docker in the form of TrueNAS Apps).
+This would, in theory, make backups easier, and general system administration.

+I had 3 services running on my old server: Home Assistant, Tandoor, and Nextcloud.
+I will be covering each migration in increasing difficulty.

 ## Home Assistant

 My old Home Assistant setup consisted of a Docker Compose file along with a mounted volume in `/opt/homeassistant/`. a setup copied from a blog I unfortunately don't remember the name of.